Shivangi10-10/Homeless-Hearts-final/README.md

 npm start
 ```

-Here's the updated future scope section for "Homeless Hearts":

----

 ## Future Scope

 1. **Mobile App Development**: Extend the platform with a mobile app to increase accessibility for volunteers and donors on-the-go.